AndruePeters/cat/README.md

 valid number that is very very very close to 0, but allows the computation to succeed.
 This was just a quick fix and a permanent fix will looked at in the future.~~ This approach was scrapped, because `lim θ-> 0-: 1/I[θ*] != lim θ->0+: 1/I[θ*]`.

+Current approach is to return -999.999 if the I[theta*] == 0 and discard the result.